 Specialties: Women's Health, Family Medicine

 Jennifer Boynton is a certified nurse-midwife and a family nurse practitioner.
-Her special interest in healthcare is taking care of women and families through the different stages of life.
 Ms. Boynton empowers her patients by taking the time to educate them about making healthy choices that will last a lifetime.
-She dedicates her care to students at our University Health Clinic.(903) 939-7870
+She dedicates her expertise to care for students at our University Health Clinic.(903) 939-7870

 Specialties:Family Medicine /Pediatrics /